hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 programming and debugging, and I think it worked!

 In this blog post I want to walk you through how you Base64 works, and how you could go about implementing it in Carp.
-An ability to read Lisp is required, and if you want to truly understand what’s going on, reading [my introductory blog post](/Carp.html) on Carp probably wouldn’t hurt either.
-If you have some idea how to read Carp’s type signatures, that might help as well, but is definitely not required as I aim to make the post understandable without their help!
+The ability to read Lisp is required, and if you want to truly understand what’s going on, reading [my introductory blog post](/Carp.html) on Carp probably wouldn’t hurt either.
+If you have some idea how to read Carp’s type signatures—they’re very similar to Haskell’s—, that might help as well, but is definitely not required as I aim to make the post understandable without their help!

 We’re going to learn how to read Carp function signatures, work with strings and arrays, and how to program imperatively in a mostly functional language when in